 “According to one statement, it was valued in 1791, by a commission of jewellers, at twelve millions of livres; and according to a MS. now before us at, £458,333, which nearly the amount of twelve million of livres.”

 In 1877, all of France’s crown jewels, except for the Regent diamond, were sold at auction.
-The Regent, which had been mounted into a Grecian diadem designed for Empress Eugenie, was instead put on display at the Louvre.
-Since that time the Regent has remained on display at the Louvre except for a short period during World War II when it was hidden behind a stone panel at the Château du Chambord as a protective measure.
+The Regent diamond, which had been mounted into a Grecian diadem designed for Empress Eugenie, was instead put on display at the Louvre.
+Since that time the Regent diamond has remained on display at the Louvre except for a short period during World War II when it was hidden behind a stone panel at the Château du Chambord as a protective measure.

 - Saint-Simon, Louis de Rouvroy duc de, Memoirs of the Duc de Saint-Simon on the Times of Louis XIV, and the Regency, Volume 4, 1899, p.
 109.